Azure-Samples/ms-identity-javascript-react-tutorial/2-Authorization-I/2-call-arm/README.md

 * cannot be used for accessing resource **A** with scope `scp2`, and,
 * cannot be used for accessing resource **B** of any scope.

-The intended recipient of an **Access Token** is represented by the `aud` claim (in this case, it should be the Microsoft Graph API's App ID); in case the value for the `aud` claim does not mach the resource **APP ID URI**, the token will be considered invalid by the API.
+The intended recipient of an **Access Token** is represented by the `aud` claim (in this case, it should be the Microsoft  Azure Resource Manager API and Azure Storage API's App ID); in case the value for the `aud` claim does not mach the resource **APP ID URI**, the token will be considered invalid by the API.
 Likewise, the permissions that an **Access Token** grants are provided in the `scp` claim.
 See [Access Token claims](https://docs.microsoft.com/azure/active-directory/develop/access-tokens#payload-claims) for more information.

 ### Working with multiple resources